NiveRajen/Combine/README.md

 General: Publisher and Subscriber should have same data type.
 You WILL NOT have to conform to these protocols yourself.
 The Combine team did all of this for you!

+@Published
+1. The pipeline is run
+2. The value is set
+3. The UI is automatically notified of changes

+CurrentValueSubject
+1. The value is set
+2. The pipeline is run
+3. The UI is notified of changes (using objectWillChange.send())